 Moving to the strap is a hit and miss.
 When I first held it, I cringed at how it felt.
 The folded links felt cheaper than it actually is and the squeaking sound didn’t help either.
 However after adjusting the strap length to fit my wrist and sort of overcoming the squeaking break-in period, it actually felt extremely comfortable on the wrist.
 There’s also a slight detail that a lot might miss but the design of the bracelet is what completes the watch.
 The lug width is 18mm but the corresponding link after the end-link is actually 20mm wide which blends in well with the case and tapers down to 18mm making the watch wear beefier.

-The bracelet combines satin-finished surfaces and polished accents which pretty much resembles the Grand Seiko Snowflake SBGA211.
+The bracelet combines satin-finished surfaces and polished accents which pretty much resembles a lot of the Grand Seiko watches like the Snowflake SBGA211.
 It could be just me but the bracelet does appear to have a darker finishing and in some lighting almost makes it feel like it’s titanium.
-Aesthetically the bracelet is exceptional but the quality of the bracelet leaves a lot to be desired.
+Aesthetically the bracelet looks great but the quality leaves a lot to be desired.
 Even if the stock bracelet is not your thing, this watch is versatile enough to go with most straps and would definitely look sharp on a leather.
 I have also seen this look great on an aftermarket jubilee bracelet.

-One could see the close resemblance of the Seiko SNKL41 to the Grand Seiko Snowflake or even the SARB035.
-Taking nothing away from those watches, there are some attributes that makes this such a compelling watch.
+One could see the close resemblance of the Seiko SNKL41 to some Grand Seiko pieces like the Snowflake, SBGR251 or the 9F quartz SBGX259.
+It also can be seen as an affordable alternative to the Seiko SARB035 or the Rolex Oyster Perpetual 114300 and its similar white dial variants.
+Taking nothing away from those great watches, there are some attributes that makes this such a compelling watch.
 The size, understated timeless design and price point won me over effortlessly.

 One of the reasons why Seiko has such a cult following as a brand is that there’s something for everybody regardless of the price point.
-This $80 watch is proof that anyone can get into the hobby and for some, this could even be the perfect exit watch.
+This $100 watch is proof that anyone can get into the hobby and for some, this could even be the perfect one watch collection.